rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-resources-setup/secrets.md

 **Result:** Your secret is added to the namespace you chose.
 You can view the secret in the Rancher UI by clicking either **Storage > Secrets** or **More Resources > Core > Secrets**.

-Mounted secrets will be updated automatically unless they are mounted as subpath volumes.
+Mounted secrets are updated automatically unless they are mounted as subpath volumes.
 For details on how updated secrets are propagated, refer to the [Kubernetes documentation.](https://kubernetes.io/docs/concepts/configuration/secret/#mounted-secrets-are-updated-automatically)

 ## Creating Secrets in Projects

-When creating a secret in a project scope, the secret will be copied into all namespaces within the project.
+When creating a secret in a project scope, the secret is copied into all namespaces within the project.

 ### Creating a Project Scoped Secret in the UI